Stay cool in summer and look hot in winter with Nukeproof's wicking Outland DriRelease jersey.

 DriRelease actually weaves it’s moisture transfer technology into its fibres, so there’s no coating to wear away or wash off, and it does an excellent job of pulling sweat from the skin and transferring it to the surface of the garment where it can evaporate.
 As such it’s cool enough to wear in the heat of summer, but warm enough to double as a base layer under a jacket in the winter.
 Well made, there’s not even the slightest sign of a loose thread on my own jersey, and that’s after over a year of use, including two winters.
 And despite the care instructions advising against, I’ve put mine through the tumble dryer numerous times without issue.

-A great, comfortable jersey that performs well whatever the weather, and at £30 it’s excellent value too.
+A great, comfortable jersey that performs well whatever the weather.